inet-framework/inet/doc/src/users-guide/ch-network-interfaces.rst

 encapsulation and decapsulation, but no real medium access procedure.
 Frames are simply transmitted on the wireless channel as soon as the transmitter becomes idle.
-There is no carrier sense, collision avoidance, or collison detection. :ned:`AckingMac` also provides an optional out-of-band acknowledgement mechanism (using C++ function calls, not actual wirelessly sent frames), which is turned on by default.
+There is no carrier sense, collision avoidance, or collision detection. :ned:`AckingMac` also provides an optional out-of-band acknowledgement mechanism (using C++ function calls, not actual wirelessly sent frames), which is turned on by default.
 There is no retransmission: if the acknowledgement does not